Hug and Hop: a discrete-time, non-reversible Markov chain Monte-Carlo algorithm: The Hug and Hop kernels

-\emph{Hop} is designed to move between contours of $\log \pi$, and so Figure~\ref{fig:hop-scaling-l} shows the effective sample size of $\log \pi_{\mathsf{LG}}(X; 0, \sigma, a)$ as a function of the choice of $a,d,\lambda, \kappa$ and type.
+\emph{Hop} is designed to move between contours of $\log \pi$.
+The effective sample size of $\log \pi_{\mathsf{LG}}(X; 0, \sigma, a)$ as a function of the choice of $a,d,\lambda, \kappa$ is shown in Figure~\ref{fig:hop-scaling-iso} for \emph{i.i.d.} targets and in Figure~\ref{fig:hop-scaling-sqrt} for \emph{Linear} targets.
 Firstly, whatever the target, the optimal $\lambda$ increases with dimension just slightly slower than in proportion to $d^{1/2}$.
-By contrast the optimal $\kappa$ is remarkably stable across targets and dimension, lying between $0.25$ and $1$.
-Theorem~\ref{thm:hop_mvn} does not directly describe the optimal parameter choices but it does suggest that the above patterns are necessary in order to keep the acceptance rates bounded away from $0$ and $1$.
-For each combination of dimension and target, the acceptance rates at the optimal $(\lambda,\kappa)$ values were between 0.25 and 0.46.
-Moreover, all plots show that the effects of $\lambda$ and $\kappa$ on performance are approximately orthogonal to each other, so the reparameterisation from $(\lambda,\mu)$ to $(\lambda,\kappa)$ as suggested by Theorem~\ref{thm:hop_mvn}, is helpful.
-Finally, \emph{Hop} efficiency degraded exceptionally slowly with dimension: the ratio of the optimal ESS with $d=250$ to the optimal ESS with $d=10$ was $0.93$ for ISOLG1, $0.72$ for ISOLG2, and $0.57$ for ISOLG5.
-For the \emph{Linear} choice of scalings the relative efficiencies were similar, respectively $0.94$, $0.69$ and $0.55$.
+By contrast the optimal $\kappa$ is remarkably stable across targets and dimension, lying between $0.25$ and $1$ for \emph{i.i.d.} targets and between $1$ and $2$ for \emph{linear} targets; recall that on a perfectly isotropic target detailed balance could be satisfied with $\kappa=0$ since the gradients at the current and proposed values would align.
+For each combination of dimension and target, the acceptance rates at the optimal $(\lambda,\kappa)$ values were between 0.1 and 0.46.
+Moreover, all plots show that the effects of $\lambda$ and $\kappa$ on performance are approximately orthogonal to each other, backing up the reparameterisation from $(\lambda,\mu)$ to $(\lambda,\kappa)$ suggested by Theorem~\ref{thm:hop_prod}.

+Finally, \emph{Hop} efficiency degraded exceptionally slowly with dimension in the \emph{i.i.d.} case: the ratio of the optimal effective sample size (ESS) with $d=250$ to the optimal ESS with $d=10$ was $0.75$ for ISOLG1, $0.68$ for ISOLG2, and $0.61$ for ISOLG5.
+In the case of \emph{Linear} targets, the corresponding ratios were $0.50, 0.53, 0.56$ indicating a roughly 50\% reduction in efficiency when dimension increases by a factor of 25.